Water Quality, Health Risks, and Swimming or Fishing In Anne Arundel County Rivers and Creeks

 Mycobacterium marinum is a bacterium most commonly found in fresh or saltwater that may cause infections in fish and people.
 It is a natural part of the ecosystem of the Chesapeake Bay and its tributaries and also exists in other water bodies worldwide.
 In humans it can cause skin and joint infections.
 Fact Sheet on Mycobacterium marinum.

 Water-related infections can also be caused by Vibrio vulnificus, a bacterium found in saltwater.
-View the Fact Sheet on Vibrio vulnificus (PDF) from the Maryland Department of Health and Mental Hygiene and Facts About Vibrio Bacteria (PDF) from the Maryland Department of the Environment.
+View the Fact Sheet on Vibrio vulnificus (PDF) and Vibrio Bacteria from the Maryland Department of Health and Mental Hygiene and Facts About Vibrio Bacteria from the Maryland Department of the Environment.

 What precautions should I take before swimming in area creeks and rivers?